isomerpages/gb-assist/pages/solutionrepo/solution426.md

 ---
-title: iREP Workforce Management System Version 2 - Package (Comprehensive)
+title: VEON@Experience Version 1.0 - Package A (VEON Basic (no hardware))
 permalink: /productivity-solutions-grant/solutionrepo/solution426
 ---

 #### Description

-iREP Workforce Management System is a mobile reporting, maintenance tracking and monitoring system which allows all the service aspects to be integrated using mobility from planning, development and delivery of services either to the organisation itself or to third parties.
-Within the service framework in this application, it allows mobile reporting, maintenance tracking and monitoring work progress to meet quality standards.
+"VEON@Experience is a suite of cloud-based SaaS tools to empower Stylist and Salons in their daily business operations.
+Designed for the next-generation salons, VEON@Experience is extremely visual and easy-to-use for ordinary people like you and me.
+You can use it anytime, anywhere, on any internet-enabled touch screen devices on demand."

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Gakotech_ES_Annex_3_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Gamurai_20200038_Annex_3_20200625145018_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria